moritz-biersack/OpenStreetMap-Data-Munich/report.md

 ```

 ## Further ideas
-We could combine the position of cafes with position of trees (node type \
-'natural').
-This way we could find out which cafes are embadded in the \
-greenest area.
-An idea would be to plot the cafe positions on a map \
-and use the number of trees in a defined radius as a circle size.
-The cafes \
-with the most trees arround them, would have big green circles.
+We could combine the position of cafes with position of trees (node type 'natural').
+This way we could find out which cafes are embedded in the greenest area.
+An idea would be to plot the cafe positions on a map and use the number of trees in a defined radius as a circle size.
+The cafes with the most trees around them, would have big green circles.

 ### Possible problems
 Probably not every tree is marked with a node.
-It is likely that clusters of \
-trees are marked by only one node.
+It is likely that clusters of trees are marked by only one node.
 This could distort the outcome.

 Also, what if there are areas, where more trees are marked than in others?